awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 ## Allowing Only Specific Parameters to Run on Instances<a name="sysman-paramstore-access-inst"></a>

-You can also control access so that instances can only run specific parameters\.
-The following example enables instances to get a parameter value only for parameters that begin with "prod\-" If the parameter is a secure string, then the instance decrypts the string using AWS KMS\.
+You can control access so that instances can run only parameters that you specify\.

-**Note**
-If you choose the `SecureString` datatype when you create your parameter, then Systems Manager uses AWS Key Management Service \(KMS\) to encrypt the parameter value\.
-KMS encrypts the value by using either an AWS\-managed customer master key \(CMK\) or a customer managed CMK\.
-For more information about AWS KMS and CMKs, see [AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)\.
+If you choose the `SecureString` data type when you create your parameter, Systems Manager uses AWS Key Management Service \(KMS\) to encrypt the parameter value\.
+AWS KMS encrypts the value by using either an AWS\-managed customer master key \(CMK\) or a customer managed CMK\.
+For more information about AWS KMS and CMKs, see the *[AWS Key Management Service Developer Guide](https://docs.aws.amazon.com/kms/latest/developerguide/)*\.

 You can view the AWS\-managed CMK by running the following command from the AWS CLI:

 ```
 aws kms describe-key --key-id alias/aws/ssm
 ```

+The following example enables instances to get a parameter value only for parameters that begin with "prod\-" If the parameter is a secure string, then the instance decrypts the string using AWS KMS\.

+**Note**
+Instance policies, like in the following example, are assigned to the instance role in IAM\.
+For more information about configuring access to Systems Manager features, including how to assign policies to users and instances, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.

 ```
 {